abdelrhmanwahdan/Wahdan-GPT/README.md

 - Translate from language to language.
 - Summarize long paragraphs into small but meaningful paragraphs
-- parphrase sentences.
+- Parphrase sentences.
-- answer any questions
+- Answer any questions

 ## Watch Wahdan GPT in action